McCurtjs/cspec/README.md

 <details>
 <summary><tt>expect(A to &lt;matcher&gt;)</tt></summary>

 Matchers are small comparison functions to check the test value against a given condition.
 These are generally written as `be_X`.
 A type can be provided to explicitly define the type of the test variable for value output.
 If not provided, it can be deduced in C23.
 Some compound matchers can take arguments as settings for the match.
+To add additional simple custom matchers, see the section on extensibility.

 Any matcher can be negated using `not` in front of the matcher.